 I almost called it a live screaming license.
 I must admit.
 The whole idea rubs me wrong.
 It reeks of money instead of ministry.

-Yet the reality is that the laborer is worthy of their hire.
-And the musicians do deserve something for their contributions to the kingdom of God.
+The reality is that the laborer is worthy of their hire.
+Moreover, the musicians do deserve something for their contributions to the kingdom of God.
 Copyright licenses help provide the royalties that feed their families and pay for their expenses.

-So as a pastor, it is wise for me to get over my discomfort and feelings that this is about money.
+So as a pastor, it is wise for me to get over my discomfort and sense that this is about money.
 I need to protect my congregation from the risk of legal trouble.
-Instead when a man asks for our cloak, we give them our shirts as well.
+Instead, when a man asks for our cloak, we give them our shirts as well.

 How To Get A Church Video Streaming License